mosaic-design-system/docs/src/components/map.md

 tabs:
   - title: Usage
     body: >-
-      ## What is a map?
+      ## What is a Map?

-      A map is a diagrammatic representation of an area of land or sea showing physical features, cities and roads with controls for search and zoom.
+      A **Map** is a interactable digital representation of a physical map, i.e. a diagram of an area of land or sea showing physical features, cities and roads with controls for search and zoom.

       - - -